(Three brothers and Dad)

 He needed to choose God or understanding, but he couldn’t have both.

 John chose God.
 From that choice came Ransomed Heart and a revolution of men and women all around the globe being transformed, alive, and set free.

 As a close friend, I empathized with John and yet, honestly, there was something about the story I couldn’t really “know” personally.
 I had never suffered.

-That was thirteen years ago.
+That was 13 years ago.
 Life is different now.

 I am suffering now through my youngest brother’s battle with brain cancer.
 It was a diagnosis out of nowhere.
 No warning.
 He’s in the prime of his life at 29.
 He just celebrated his first wedding anniversary with a remarkable woman.
-One day he felt numbness, had a seizure and before we knew it he was rushed into emergency surgery to remove a major brain tumor.
-I spent the days after the surgery by his side, in the Neuro ICU, pleading with God to save his life.
-He made it through the surgery in tact, but with a diagnoses of advanced and aggressive brain cancer.
-Radiation, chemotherapy and clinical treatments begin next week.
-God willing, we’re going to beat this thing (You can read more about Lance’s story at IWouldRatherBeFlyfishing.com).
+One day he felt numbness, had a seizure, and was rushed into emergency surgery to remove a major brain tumor.
+I spent the days after the surgery by his side in the Neuro ICU, pleading with God to save his life.
+He made it through the surgery intact, but with a diagnoses of advanced and aggressive brain cancer.
+Radiation, chemotherapy, and clinical treatments begin next week.
+God willing, we’re going to beat this thing.
+(You can read more about Lance’s story at IWouldRatherBeFlyfishing.com.)

-The thirties is the decade where suffering is introduced into most men’s stories in some form or another.
-Or more accurately, the thirties is the decade of the masculine journey by which we are ready to walk through suffering redemptively, allowing it to transform us rather than destroy us.
-St. Augustine once said, “The difference is not in what people suffer; but in the way they suffer.
+The 30s is the decade where suffering is introduced into most men’s stories in some form or another.
+Or more accurately, the 30s is the decade of the masculine journey by which we are ready to walk through suffering redemptively, allowing it to transform us rather than destroy us.
+St. Augustine once said, “The difference is not in what people suffer, but in the way they suffer.
 In the same fire, gold glows and straw smokes.”